Close Menu

 This development was the product of lots of work, and Wolcott is quick to credit students like SJSU senior Tsz “Megan” Cheung, who has been in the lab since her freshman year.
 Cheung says she was initially interested in Wolcott’s lab because she had heard he allowed freshmen to join his group—and she really wanted to join a lab.
 Upon joining, she assumed she’d be washing dishes or restocking chemicals but was put to work on a research project almost right away.
 In fact, according to his students, jumping into experiments soon after joining is often the standard protocol in the Wolcott lab.

-Cheung says some of her group’s chemical procedures can take up to five days to complete, which poses a potential logistical challenge since undergrads are generally busy with classes and aren’t expected to be in lab full-time.
-However, she says clear communication is key on the team.
+Cheung says some of her group’s chemical procedures can take up to five days to complete, which poses a potential logistical challenge since undergrads are generally busy with classes and aren’t expected to be in the lab full-time.
+However, she says clear communication is key to the team.
 The students coordinate their schedules with one another and work through the reaction like a multi-day assembly line until the reaction is complete.

-Nanodiamonds at the beamline
+Nanodiamonds at the Beamline

 After trying to chemically attach different molecules to the surface of the nanodiamonds, Wolcott’s students need a way to test whether their reactions were successful.
 For this, they take their chemically-treated nanodiamonds to the Stanford Synchrotron Radiation Lightsource (SSRL) at the Department of Energy’s SLAC National Accelerator Laboratory.